 - 1/4 tsp dried basil

-- Let the butter and soft cheese warm up to room temperature before mixing.
+- Let the butter and cheese warm up to room temperature before mixing.

 - Finely chop the parsley and chives, then stir them into the cheese as well.

-- Allow the cheese spread to rest for at least 2 hours before serving to fully blend the flavours.
+- Allow the cheese spread to rest for at least 2 hours before serving to fully blend the flavors.

-- Store homemade Boursin cheese in the refrigerator, and bring it up to room temperature before serving.
+- Store herb and garlic cheese in the refrigerator, and bring it up to room temperature before serving.
+Enjoy within 1 week of mixing.

 - Most Boursin copycat recipes use store-bought blocks of cream cheese.
 This recipe is designed for homemade soft cheeses or use a tub of spreading cream cheese rather than a hard block.
 See the section above for 3 homemade cheese options.

-- Most garlic powder contains sulfites to maintain the colour.
-To avoid unnecessary sulfites, I recommend using Simply Organic Garlic Powder (affiliate link) which is sulfite-free.
+- Most garlic powder contains sulfites to maintain the color.
+To avoid unnecessary sulfites, I recommend using Simply Organic Garlic Powder which is sulfite-free.
+(I emailed them to double-check!)

 Keywords: party, appetizer, spread, dip, posh, probiotic, copy-cat, affordable, holiday, kefir cheese, yogurt cheese, goat cheese, chevre gluten-free